dillpixel/fitbit-google-analytics/README.md

 ```
 ## Guide
 #### Client ID
-Upon installation, this module creates a persistent client ID to anonymously identify the device.
+Upon installation, a persistent client ID is created to anonymously identify the device.
 This allows Google Analytics to generate accurate reports of user-based metrics like *Active Users*.
 #### Automatic Hits
-Once installed, this module will automatically send the following hits, all of which have a hit type of `event`:
+Fitbit Google Analytics will automatically send the following hits, all of which have a hit type of `event`:
-* `Load` is emitted after the app is loaded.
+* `Load` is emitted each time the app is loaded.
 * `Display On` is emitted each time the device display turns on.
-* `Unload` is emitted before the app is unloaded.
+* `Unload` is emitted each time the app is unloaded.
 #### Custom Hits
 In addition to automatic hits, you can also send your own custom hits.
 Supported hit types include `event` and `screenview`.
 ##### Event